peterarose/ufss/README.md

 reset all runtimes)

 ## Examples
-There are four jupyter notebooks included with this repository that give examples of working with the diagram generator and generating spectroscopic signals.
+In addition to LesHouches_Spectroscopy.ipynb, there are several jupyter notebooks included with this repository that give examples of working with the diagram generator and generating spectroscopic signals.
 Some notebooks show how to generate figures in the manuscripts describing UFSS.

 ## Dependencies
 This code depends upon the following packages: